 Let’s take a look at these in turn.

-This is the most common situation.
-Here a new tenancy will arise because section 5 of the Housing Act 1988 says it will.
+Of the three, this is the most common situation.
+The new tenancy will arise because section 5 of the Housing Act 1988 says it will.

 - Start immediately after the fixed term ends